 Do you need some decorating ideas that won’t cost you a fortune?

 Basically, I love making cool things and using my creativity.
-So I thought I’d share a few fun and simple DIY projects that can inspire you.

 Keep reading for some of my favorite DIY Valentines Day decorating ideas to explore!

 Do you want to tell your loved one how you feel through the power of the written word?
 Why not create some sentimental love letters and frame them for placing around the house?